-We very much enjoyed out recent Caribbean cruise on the MS Nieuw Amsterdam (we have always enjoyed our Holland America cruise experiences.)
+Are Holland America cruises good for families?
+We were a little nervous and unsure before taking our kids on a Holland America cruise.
+As it out, we shouldn’t have worried so much!
+We very much enjoyed our recent Holland America Caribbean cruise on the MS Nieuw Amsterdam (just as we have always enjoyed our Holland America cruise experiences.)
 As the review below will explain, we had a lovely, relaxed, laid back cruise experience with great days at the beach and in San Juan!

 Holland America does offer a kids program, but neither of our kids were old enough to participate.
 There were not very many activities for our kiddos on the ship, so we were happy to have booked an itinerary with many days at sea.